-LaChanze On Stage - Theater Credits, Bio and Tickets
+LaChanze On Stage - Theatre Credits, Bio and Tickets

-Rhonda LaChanze Sapp, known professionally simply as LaChanze, was born on December 16, 1961 in St. Augustine, Florida.
-She is a Tony Award-winning Broadway favorite, perhaps best known for originating the roles of Ti Moune in Once on This Island and Celie in The Color Purple.
+Rhonda LaChanze Sapp, known professionally as LaChanze, was born in 1961 in St. Augustine, Florida.
+She is a Tony Award-winning Broadway actor best known for originating the roles of Ti Moune in Once on This Island and Celie Harris Johnson in The Color Purple.

 LaChanze moved to Connecticut at a young age, enrolling in the Bowen Peters Cultural Arts Center in New Haven and attending Warren Harding High School in Bridgeport.
 She went on to study Drama at Morgan State University in Baltimore, Maryland, before transferring to major in Theater and Dance at the University of the Arts in Philadelphia.

 LaChanze’s other stage credits include roles in New York City Center’s Encores! productions of Out of This World (1995), The Wiz (2009), and Cabin in the Sky (2015).
-She has appeared at the prestigious Paper Mill Playhouse in New Jersey in Comfortable Shoes (1996) and Baby (2004), and she was last seen on the New York stage, originating the role of August in Atlantic Theater Company’s world premiere production of The Secret Life of Bees from May through July 2019.
+She has appeared at the prestigious Paper Mill Playhouse in New Jersey in Comfortable Shoes (1996) and Baby (2004).
+She recently originated the role of August in Atlantic Theater Company’s world premiere production of The Secret Life of Bees from May through July 2019.